-PhenoCam data are accessible.
+phenological indicator mapping was used in the US with agriculture sites where PhenoCam data are accessible.
 Thus, the feasibility of our approach can be evaluated.
-The phenology dataset provided by Richardson et al., (2018) is extracted from continuous observations of vegetation growth collected by digital cameras.
+The phenology dataset provided by Richardson et al. (2018) is extracted from continuous observations of vegetation growth collected by digital cameras.
 PhenoCam sites in Fig. 10 are mainly distributed in agriculture ecosystems, with records spanning from 2015 to 2018.
-Definitions of phenology indicators from Landsat and PhenoCam are consistent i.e., definitions of transition_10 and transition_50 date when VI series data crossed 10% and 50% EVI2 amplitude (Richardson et al., 2018).
+Definitions of phenological indicators from Landsat and PhenoCam are consistent, i.e., definitions of transition\10 and transition\50 date when VI series data crossed 10% and 50% of the green chromatic coordinate index (Richardson et al., 2018).
 The correlations of v3 and maturity dates from Landsat and PhenoCam are 0.74 and 0.63, respectively, with the root mean square error (RMSE) of 7.61 (v3) and 7.11 (maturity) days.
-Observations from these two datasets are located around the 1:1 line, suggesting the adopted mapping approach of phenology from satellite data can well match the in-situ observations.
-Possible reasons behind explaining their difference can be attributed to (1) different vegetation indices used (i.e., EVI and GCC) and (2) the scale effect caused by their data sources.
+Observations from these two datasets are located around the 1:1 line, suggesting the adopted mapping approach of phenology from satellite data can well match the in situ observations.
+Possible reasons behind explaining their difference can be attributed to (1) different vegetation indices used (i.e., EVI and GCC) and (2) the scale effect caused by the data sources.